-Your ideal prospects, and low-hanging fruits, are people facing a challenge that your company's unique solutions can solve.
+Your ideal prospects and low-hanging fruits are people facing challenges your company's unique solutions can solve.

-- A prospect has the authority to make a purchase; if you are selling home cleaning products, who has the power to make such decisions?
-In most households, the woman is the decision-maker in-home care products, so the men might not be ideal prospects in-home care products.
+- A prospect has the authority to purchase; if you sell home cleaning products, which can make such decisions?
+In most households, the woman is the decision-maker in-home care products, so the men might not be ideal prospects for in-home care products.

 - Can buy; if you sell an expensive product, target individuals with high disposable income who can buy your products.
 The best marketing strategy might not be selling home insurance products to students and interns.

 - Prospects are motivated to buy quickly; while marketing and prospecting can be a long-term process, targeting someone who intends to buy in 10 years might not be the best strategy—target prospects who can buy within a year.

 2) Get Connected